code-and-effect/effective_website/TALK3.md

 # Okay now let's build something that does stuff

-Okay, cool, so now we're going to create an ActiveRecord concern That we can add to any model, just to keep track of it
+Okay cool, so now we are going to add some common functionality to our models

+We're going to do this through an ActiveRecord concern.

+This is a piece of code that can be added onto any model.

 app/models/concerns/acts_as_validation_source.rb